MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/register-app-azure.md

 After you create the application registration, the next task is to configure the Business Central tenant to use it.
 You'll need the following information about the application registration: redirect URL, application (client) ID, and client secret.

 > [!NOTE]
-> This task isn't required when setting up Open in OneDrive.
-Instead, see [Configuring Business Central On-Premises for OneDrive](/dynamics365/business-central/admin-onedrive-integration#to-set-up-the-connection-in--on-premises) in the business functionality help.
+> Don't complete this task for configuring OneDrive integration with Business Central 2022 release wave 1 (version 20) and earlier.
+Instead, see [Configuring Business Central On-Premises for OneDrive](/dynamics365/business-central/admin-onedrive-integration#set-up-the-connection-in--version-19-and-20) in the business functionality help.

 1. In the top-right corner, choose the ![Tell me.](../developer/media/search-icon.png "Tell me what you want to do") icon, enter **Assisted Setup**, and then choose the related link.
 2. Select **Set up your Azure Active Directory accounts**, then **Next**.